Starting a Box Truck Business Checklist

 Step #5: Maintain Consistent Cash Flow

-For truckers and other small business owners, getting paid quickly can be a challenge.
-It's not uncommon for shippers and brokers to operate on net-30 or even net-60 terms.
-This means that you have to wait up to two months for payment after an invoice is due!
+Getting paid quickly can be challenging for truckers and other small business owners.
+It's not uncommon for shippers and brokers to operate on net-30 or even net 60 terms.
+You must wait up to two months for payment after an invoice is due!

 The solution?
 Factoring.
 Companies can provide cash advances from your future invoices, allowing you access to capital today.
-For this service, they take a percentage of the invoice value as their fee.
+They take a percentage of the invoice value as their fee for this service.
 But it's often far less than the cost of waiting around until your customers pay up.

 How Do I Get Contracts?